British American Tobacco: Sponsorships

 BAT have found many imaginative ways over the years to keep its brands in the public eye.
 ITC Limited, in which BAT holds a minority share, as recently as 1996 secured an arrangement to sponsor the Cricket World Cup which was branded the "Wills World Cup" and thereby achieved a high level of brand recognition for the Wills cigarette brand in India where young cricket fans were a key target market.

-BAT also sponsor the London Symphony Orchestra.
+BAT previously sponsored the London Symphony Orchestra.

 Furthermore, BAT established The British American Tobacco Internship programme which is designed to help new graduates gain experience in their chosen field of study in a dynamic global organization.

-Motorsport
+Formula One

 In 1997 BAT brought its participation in the sport to new levels with the purchase of the Tyrrell team for approximately £30 million.
 The team raced as Tyrrell for the 1998 season before being renamed as British American Racing (BAR).

 In 2005, a European Union (EU) directive was brought into force which required national governments to legislate to prevent tobacco sponsorship.

 In 2004, BAR announced that technology partner Honda had purchased a 45% stake and in September 2005 it announced that Honda would be buying the remaining 55% stake.
 The team raced as Honda Racing F1 Team in 2006, the last year of the Lucky Strike sponsorship before leaving the sport.
 For the 2006 season, the team was renamed as Honda F1 Racing Team, with BAT only advertised at a couple of races.
 All links between the two companies were severed for 2007.

-In 2019, McLaren signed a multi-year deal with British American Tobacco.
-McLaren's announcement of a "global partnership" with BAT brings the company back into Formula 1 for the first time since Honda succeeded BAR.
+In 2019, McLaren signed a multi-year partnership deal with BAT through its transformation agenda "A Better Tomorrow", bringing the company back into Formula 1 for the first time since Honda succeeded BAR.
+This was also the second tobacco related deal signed since Formula 1 banned tobacco advertising in 2006.

-In late 2019, BAT and McLaren announced the signing of an enhanced partnership deal that saw BAT become a Principal Partner of McLaren with increased branding position.
-McLaren will advertise VUSE (previously VYPE) & VELO (previously LYFT) on their F1 and IndyCar cars.
+In late 2019, BAT and McLaren announced the signing of an enhanced partnership deal that saw BAT become a principal partner of McLaren with increased branding position.
+McLaren advertises BAT's New Category product brands Vuse (previously Vype) and Velo (previously Lyft) on their F1 and IndyCar cars.
+Vuse also partnered with the McLaren F1 Team to race bespoke liveries designed by emerging artists for the 2021 to 2023 Abu Dhabi Grands Prix.
+In April 2024, McLaren announced a partnership extension with BAT, which includes the partnership being extended to the McLaren Formula E Team.